Dmitr15/Dmitr15/README.md

 ## 👋 Hi there!
 I'm Dmitry

-**Front-end Developer × Laravel Back-end**
+**Full Stack analyst × Back-end developer**

-I'm a developer who specializes in back-end development with Laravel but also enjoys diving into front-end technologies.
-Currently focused on building my own micro SAAS products and exploring full-stack solutions.
+I am a full-stack analyst who specializes in system analysis.
+I'm also interested in back-end development.
+Currently focused on building my own micro SaaS product and improving my skills as an analyst.

 ### 💼 My Tech Toolbox